ZoRRoZ-ZeT/Brick_Challenger/README.md

 # Brick Challenger

-It is a fanmade game of original one on mobiles.
+It is a fanmade game of the original one on mobiles.

 ## Usage